cynaax/lain-i3wm/README.md

 ### Needed deps:
 `pywal` self explanatory

-`wpgtk` allows you to edit the colours or randomize them, plus more (uses pywal as it's backend)
+`wpgtk` allows you to edit the colours, plus more (uses wal/pywal as it's backend by default)

 `chameleon` creates a gtk theme based on the colours taken from pywal